 - How Debt Affects Credit Scores

-The pillar articles may touch on these topics briefly as it provides exhaustive information about the parent topic, but it will also link out to each individual supporting articles to give readers a way to easily continue on a path to learning and information gathering.
+The pillar articles may touch on these topics briefly as it provides exhaustive information about the parent topic, but it will also link out to each individual supporting article to give readers a way to easily continue on a path to learning and information gathering.
 Each supporting article will link back to the pillar article (and to each other), creating a natural flow of information from any touchpoint in the cluster.

 What Makes Content Clusters So Powerful?

 Though all content marketers worth their salt will conduct SEO research during the ideation and content planning process, successful content clusters take this strategy to the next level by using strategic topic modeling and hierarchies.

 The first step of content cluster creation involves identifying which high-level topics are most relevant to your audience.
 Going back to our credit union example, high-level topics could be:

 - Credit scores